sathish506/terraform_basics/README.md

 1) All the infra files end's with *.tf
 2) All the variable files ends with *.tfvars and terraform.tfvars is the default terraform variables file  which will be recognized by terraform by default.
 3) Any variables file *.tfvars part from terraform.tfvars has to be explicity mentioned while running terraform commands.

+   How to supply the varaibles file as a part of the terraform apply ?

+    $ terraform plan -var-file=dev.tfvars